mixer/developers/src/reference/interactive/protocol/protocol.rst

 updateGroups |Server Method|
 ''''''''''''''''''''''''''''

 Updates groups that already exist.
 The array of groups MUST contain each group's ID, along with zero or more properties which should be updated.
-The objects MUST contain the current ``etag`` the client thinks that each group is tagged with The server will respond with a list of the updated groups, including their new etags.
+The server will respond with a list of the updated groups.

 The patch SHALL either be applied for all groups and properties or fail; in no case will the server apply only a subset of the updates.